CMUChimpsLab/playstore-scraper/README.md

 7. Put the package names you wish to run the full backend on in 'package_names.csv' and run the test.py file for quick setup

 7. (Alternate) Write individual test/main script using the scraper/Controller/everything

+Token authentication is a work in progress, you need to put user@gmail.com + space + pass in passwords/passwords.txt, but it appears they cannot be brand new accounts (creates malformed request errors for some reason).
+Still integrating this with the old token system to have it be more robust than before.